 Learn more about how to deal with your work injury:

-To receive a Free book entitled "Iowa Workers' Compensation - An Insider's Guide to Work Injuries" which describes Iowa work injuries including the "7 Mistakes To Avoid If You Are Hurt At Work" Call Now 1-800-707-2552 (ext.
-511) (24 Hour Recorded Message) or log onto www.IowaWorkInjury.com.
+To receive a FREE book entitled "Iowa Workers' Compensation - An Insider's Guide to Work Injuries" which describes Iowa work injuries, including the "7 Mistakes To Avoid If You Are Hurt At Work" Call Now 641-792-3595 or log on to www.IowaWorkInjury.com.
 Why offer a Book at No Cost?
-Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in workers' compensation law and has represented hundreds of Iowans hurt at work and has seen too many clients from Des Moines, Newton, Cedar Rapids and throughout the state of Iowa make mistakes before they had the “right” information about work injuries resulting in them losing thousands of dollars.
+Iowa workers' compensation attorney Corey J. L. Walker practices primarily in workers' compensation law and has represented hundreds of Iowans hurt at work and has seen too many clients from Des Moines, Newton, Cedar Rapids and throughout the state of Iowa make mistakes before they had the “right” information about work injuries, resulting in them losing thousands of dollars.
 Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should have someone on their side.
-Finally, you can learn about work injuries in the comfort of your own home with no cost, risk or obligation.
-For immediate assistance call 515-440-2852 and ask for Corey.
+For immediate assistance, contact us online or call 641-792-3595 and ask for Corey.